jdcloudcom/en/documentation/Marketplace/Marketplace/ISV/ISV-Enter/Enter-Agreement.md

 3.4 The service behavior of the service provider shall subject to the supervision of users.
 A user may evaluate the services of the service provider through the evaluation function of "JD Cloud Marketplace".
 The evaluation will be scored to reflect the advantages and disadvantages of the service provider and its services.
 A user may supervise the service provider through complaining to JD Cloud, regulatory authorities, and media, etc. After receiving the complaint, JD Cloud will conduct investigation and present comments to the service provider.
 The service provider shall be actively cooperative and resolve the same properly.

 3.5 The business behaviors of the service provider shall be supervised and managed by regulatory authorities.
 After receipt of the supervision comments from the industry and commerce administration department, drug supervision department or other regulatory departments, JD has the right to submit relevant information to such regulatory authorities and request the service provider to make rectification and implement regulatory comments.
 In case of the service provider’s failure or delay in the implementation, JD Cloud has the right to restrict the service provider’s using the "Service Provider Backend Management System", and delete or adjust the information released by the service provider, with adverse consequences arising therefrom assumed by the service provider.

+3.6 Service providers who voluntarily withdraw from the Cloud Marketplace can send email to yunshichang@jd.com to submit a withdrawal application.
+After Cloud Marketplace verification approved, the service providers shall release the shop closing notice 30 days in advance at the service provider announcement office.

+3.7 Service providers who voluntarily withdraw from the Cloud Marketplace should meet the agreed conditions in *Instructions for the Cancellation of JD Cloud Account* in [JD Cloud Privacy Policy](https://docs.jdcloud.com/cn/platform-agreement/privacy-policy).

 4. Qualification Requirements and Supportive Documents